KennyMcGeoch/LeetCodeExercises/README.md

 3254.
 Find the Power of K-Size Subarrays I (Medium) 3264.
 Final Array State After K Multiplication Operations I (Easy) 3394.
-Check if Grid can be Cut into Sections (Medium)
+Check if Grid can be Cut into Sections (Medium) 3396.
+Minimum Number of Operations to Make Elements in Array Distinct (Easy)